-Flintco helped sponsor the Beyond & Above Award, providing cash prizes to each of the five finalists.
-The BAPS Foundation awarded cash prizes to all 31 Site Teachers of the Year as well.
+Flintco Construction, WRA Architects, BA Car Wash and Celia DeLeon Agency Farmers Insurance helped sponsor the Beyond & Above Award, providing cash prizes to each of the five finalists.
+The BAPS Foundation with the help of a number of local businesses and community members awarded cash prizes to all 32 Site Teachers of the Year as well.